Kevin Anderson (actor): Theater career

 Anderson won the 1999 Drama Desk Award for Outstanding Featured Actor in a Play and was nominated for a Tony Award for his role in the revival of Death of a Salesman.

 He appeared on Broadway in the Manhattan Theatre Club production of Come Back, Little Sheba as Doc from January 24, 2008, to March 16, 2008.
 Anderson starred as Andy Dufresne in the stage version of the film The Shawshank Redemption which premiered at the Gaiety Theatre, Dublin in May 2009.
 The play transferred to the West End at the Wyndham's Theatre in London, from September 4, 2009, to November 29, 2009.

-He appeared in A Guide for the Perplexed at the Victory Gardens Theater, Chicago in July–August 2010.
+He appeared in A Guide for the Perplexed at the Victory Gardens Theater in Chicago in July–August 2010.

 Personal life

-Anderson embarked on a cross-country motorcycle trip and was struck by a car in 1994; which put him out of work for a year.
-In the accident he suffered a broken leg and broken arm and other health complications (including an embolism).

-It took him a couple of years to rehabilitate, but he describes the years as one of the best times in his life because it forced him to look at his motives and his life.
+Anderson embarked on a cross-country motorcycle trip and was struck by a car in 1994 which put him out of work for a year.
+In the accident he suffered a broken leg, a broken arm and other health complications (including an embolism).
+It took the actor several years to rehabilitate from the accident, but he has described this period as one of the best times in his life because it forced him to reevaluate his motives and his life.